gcgarner/IOTstack/docs/Updates/index.md

 # Updating the project

-There are two different sources: the IOTstack project (github.com) and the Docker Hub (hub.docker.com).
-Both the initial stack creation and updates come from these.
-To illustrate the steps and artifacts of the *update* process:
+There are two different update sources: the IOTstack project (github.com) and Docker image registries (e.g. hub.docker.com).
+Both the initial stack creation and updates use both of these.
+Initial creation is a bit simpler, as the intermediate steps are done automatically.
+For a full update they need to be performed explicitly.
+To illustrate the steps and artifacts of the *update*
+process:

 ``` mermaid
 flowchart TD